The Essential Jira Backlog Grooming Guide: Best Practices & Tutorials

 If you’re new to Jira backlog grooming, we have best practices listed below to help guide you.
 In addition, we have a few options that you can approach backlog grooming.
 These options include refining your backlog entirely within Jira or using Visor’s Jira spreadsheet to help you set priorities and edit Jira data in bulk.

-Why Jira Backlog Grooming is Necessary for Agile Teams
+Why is Jira Backlog Grooming necessary for agile teams?

 Because agile teams work in sprints, your backlog is often where you will go during sprint planning.